chipwhisp/chipwhisp/README.md

 ----------------
 ![](https://files.catbox.moe/5fmrtn.jpg)

-William, Noir, Jack, or any other names you refer to me as.
+William, Noir, Jack, or any other names you refer to me as

 Rentry and Atabook are currently in recreation, so this'll do for now.